Updated January 31st, 2019.

 7. Sandboarding and Laguna Conache

 Had enough of history and culture?
 Why not take to the dunes with a board and partake in some adrenaline-fuelled sandboarding!
-In nearby Conache, northern Peru’s desert turns into steep sand dunes surrounding Lake Conache, so you can ride the sand and then take a dip in the beautiful lake afterwards!
-Trips can be arranged from as little as 35 soles / day.
+In nearby Conache, Northern Peru’s desert turns into steep sand dunes surrounding Lake Conache, so you can ride the sand and then take a dip in the beautiful lake afterwards!
+Trips can be arranged from as little as 60 soles / day and it takes just half an hour to get there.
+Read more about sandboarding at Laguna Conache here.

 8. Restaurant hopping